Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 You can teach them about breathing techniques when they are calm to use when they feel frustrated.

 We use a method of tracing our fingers and breathing in and out while tracing up and down each finger.
+These mindfulness exercises for kids help students learn to manage their emotions and focus.
 I have also taught them breathing with a Hoberman Sphere.

 This post has a little more detail on calming techniques: How to Calm a Class or Kid Using Mindfulness.